whaynes/STCW23/jekyll/_assessments/ABE-1-6A.md

 <tr><td>

 {% capture behavior %}
-as part of a team, {% do Plan, plan %}  a fuel transfer operation
+as part of a team, {% do plan, Plan %}  a fuel transfer operation

 {% endcapture %}
 {{ behavior | markdownify }}